Symbol#to_proc is slow... is it slow enough to matter?

 Benchmarking

-Say there’s a database of 1,000 items that for some reason you want to iterate over.
-Let’s forget that if you’re showing 1,000 items you probably have usability issues and just roll with it.
+Say you have a database of 1,000 items that you need to iterate over.
+Let’s set aside the fact that displaying 1,000 items probably means you have usability problems, and just roll with it.

 1_000.times { |n| Bar.create :name => "bar-#{n}" }